 Since they’re so large, (some weighing in at 50lbs or more) People have found creative ways to preserve them, in pioneer days, I’ve read that people would dry and powder them, and then use them to make a sort of unleavened bread.
 See my post on making puffball powder below.

 To dry them, peel and slice as thin as possible, then place them in a dehydrator.
 You could also dry them in the sun on wire racks or screens, just make sure it’s hot outside.
-A bit of warning: dehydrating puffballs will make your kitchen stink, and pureeing/grinding them up will fill the air with puffball powder, which is sticky stuff.
-Open a window or puree dried puffballs into flour in wide, open areas, or bring the blender outside with an extension cord.
+A bit of warning: dehydrating puffballs will make your kitchen stink something awful, and pureeing/grinding them up will fill the air with puffball powder, which is sticky stuff.
+Open a window or puree dried puffballs into flour in wide, open areas, or bring the blender outside with an extension cord, and consider wearing a mask.

 Strangely enough, even after a good run in the dehydrator, the fluffy, poofy composition of these things can be hard to get cracker dry after dehydrating.
 To get your puffballs cracker dry, smash the slices of mushroom with your hand all over to compress them lightly before dehydrating.